jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/Project management plan.md

 * [[Procurement management plan]]
 * [[Stakeholder engagement plan]]

-Baselines:
+# Baselines:
 Scope baseline - see [[Project scope statement]] Schedule baseline - see [[Project schedule]]
 Cost baseline - see [[Cost estimates]], [[Cost forecasts]]

-Additional components:
+# Additional components:
 [[Change management Plan]] - Describes how the change requests throughout the project will be formally authorized and incorporated
-[[Configuration management plan]] - describes how the information about the items of the project will be recorded and uupdated so that the product, service, or result of the project remains consistent and operative.
+[[Configuration management plan]] - Describes how the information about the items of the project will be recorded and updated so that the product, service, or result of the project remains consistent and operative.
-[[Performance measurement baseline]] - an integrated scope-schedule-cost plan for the project work against which project execution is compared to measure and manage performance
+[[Performance measurement baseline]] - An integrated scope-schedule-cost plan for the project work against which project execution is compared to measure and manage performance
-[[Project life cycle]] - describes the series of phases that a project passes through from its initiation to its closure [[Development approach]] - describes the product, service, or result development approach, such as predictive, ireative, agile, or a hybrid model
+[[Project life cycle]] - Describes the series of phases that a project passes through from its initiation to its closure [[Development approach]] - Describes the product, service, or result development approach, such as predictive, ireative, agile, or a hybrid model
-[[Management reviews]] - identifies the points in the project when the project manager and relevant stakeholders will review the project progress to determine if performance is as expected, or if preventive or corrective actions are neccessary
+[[Management reviews]] - Identifies the points in the project when the project manager and relevant stakeholders will review the project progress to determine if performance is as expected, or if preventive or corrective actions are neccessary